leonwetzel/TAGtical-Insertion/README.md

  The data used in this application originates from the Parallel Meaning Bank, also known as the PMB ([Abzianidze et al., 2017](https://www.aclweb.org/anthology/E17-2039.pdf)).

+This repository also contains our related publication *An ATM for Meaning?
+A spaCy-based Approach to the Semantic Tagging of the Parallel Meaning Bank with TAGtical Insertion*.
+You can find the paper in the `doc` folder.

 ## Getting started

 ### Installing additional packages